Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 There is one thing that developers like more than building things — and that is breaking things built by other people.
 So, naturally, my article attracted quite a bit of attention and still remains one of the most popular posts on this blog.
 Either way, I had lots of fun doing the research, and I'm glad that it was also useful to other people.

-However, many things have changed in the five years since the article was published.
-YouTube has evolved as a platform, went through multiple UI redesigns, and completely overhauled its frontend codebase.
+However, many things have changed in the five years since the article was published: YouTube has evolved as a platform, went through multiple UI redesigns, and completely overhauled its frontend codebase.
 Most of the internal endpoints that were reverse-engineered in the early days have been gradually getting removed altogether.
 In fact, nearly everything I wrote in the original post has become obsolete and now only serves as a historical reference.

 I know that there's still a lot of interest around this topic, so I've been meaning to revisit it and make a follow-up article with new and updated information.
 Seeing as YouTube has once again entered a quiet phase in terms of change and innovation, I figured that now is finally a good time to do it.

 In this article, I'll cover the current state of YouTube's internal API, highlight the most important changes, and explain how everything works today.
 Just like before, I will focus on the video playback aspect of the platform, outlining everything you need to do in order to resolve video streams and download them.

-## Retrieving video metadata and downloading streams
+## Retrieving video metadata and media streams

 If you've worked with YouTube in the past, you'll probably remember `get_video_info`.
 This internal API controller was used throughout YouTube's client code to retrieve video metadata, available streams, and everything else the player needed to render it.
 The origin of this endpoint traces back to the Flash Player days of YouTube, and it was still available as late as July 2021, before it was finally removed.

 Besides `get_video_info`, YouTube has also dropped many other endpoints, such as `get_video_metadata` ([in November 2017](https://github.com/Tyrrrz/YoutubeExplode/issues/66)) and `list_ajax` ([in February 2021](https://github.com/Tyrrrz/YoutubeExplode/issues/501)), as part of a larger effort to establish a more organized API structure.
-Now, instead of having a bunch of randomly scattered endpoints with unpredictable formats and usage patterns, YouTube's internal API is comprised out of a coherent set of routes nested underneath the `/youtubei/v1/` path.
+Now, instead of having a bunch of randomly scattered endpoints with unpredictable formats and usage patterns, YouTube's internal API is comprised out of a coherent set of routes nested underneath the `/youtubei/` path.

 In particular, much of the data previously available from `get_video_info` can now be pulled using the `/youtubei/v1/player` route.
 Unlike its predecessor, this endpoint expects a `POST` request and a payload that looks like this: